I invent new ways of interacting with computers by learning about people, sculpting pixels, and playing with code.

 I plan to continue experimenting with ideas that encourage learning and thoughtfulness through curiosity, exploration, creativity, social interaction, and play.
 This will include investigating new tools that empower others to create dynamic content.

 My meta goal is to continue finding and refining a style of design leadership that stays true to myself and empowers the team, setting the quality bar high for both our design output and the humanity of how we work together.
 I'm proud of how far the team has come and excited by how far I know they'll go.

-I spin under the name DJ China Tu Madre with La Pelanga Collective out of Oakland.
+I spin music under the name DJ China Tu Madre with La Pelanga Collective out of Oakland.
+Last year, we were invited to throw monthly parties and curate live music once a month at the Brick and Mortar.
 I have learned to dance in a wide variety of styles that looked impossible to me from the outset.
 (Luckily, there are always more impossible things to do.)
-Record digging and dance serve as incredibly powerful ways to connect across cultures.
-Last summer, I played at the intersection between fashion and computation by learning how to generate things to wear at Eyebeam in New York.
-I am part of the Cultural Incubator at Gray Area Gallery.
+Record digging and dance serve as powerful ways to connect to people from all over the globe.
+I am a relentless studier of human cultures, which never cease to fascinate me with their power to influence thinking, travel far beyond their origins, survive hundreds of years despite persecution, and evolve continuously.

 mayli at maylikhoe.com